commonpike/kw.nl.processing.library-example/README.md

 ## Folder structure

-If the Library folder is called `ExampleFooLibrary`
+If the Library folder is called `ExampleFooLibrary`, the following files, with those exact names, are required:

  - it must contain a folder `ExampleFooLibrary/library`
  - it must contain a file `ExampleFooLibrary/library.properties`
  - it must contain a file `ExampleFooLibrary/library/ExampleFooLibrary.jar`

 This is all that is required to get it to work.
 If it has these things, and it is in the right location,